yashu1wwww/Instagram-auto-comments-with-multiple-accounts/README.md

 👉Instagram Auto Comment Video
 https://youtu.be/MUKOPxb5REM

-change 13th & 14th line with your username & password also in 81th & 82th with your username & password (note:- the accounts which dont have 2-factor authententication)
+change 17th & 18th line with your username & password also in 82 & 83 line with your username & password (note:- use accounts which dont have 2 factor authentication)

 replace with your required insta post in url.txt file which you want to auto comments on that post....